hisashin/chip/README.md

+# Purpose

-# This project is not opend for now.
+This project is